We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Overseed and aerate the lawn

 In the northeast, the fall is the best time to aerate and overseed your lawn.
 In other parts of the country, the spring is best.
 Aerating is the process of removing small coils of soil from the lawn.
 Aeration allows air and water better access to the roots aiding in germination.
 For best results, aerate and overseed at the same time.
-This article from TruGreen gives a great overview of why each of these treatments is important.
+This article from TruGreen gives an excellent overview of why each of these treatments is important.

 Get free quotes for aeration and overseeding from local landscapers on HomeAdvisor.com.